suxuekun/libpyiotcloud/_kubernetes/README.md

 # IoT Portal on Kubernetes

 Kubernetes support for IoT portal is now available.
-It has been tested on both Minikube and Amazon EKS.
+It has been tested on Amazon EKS and Minikube.

+Running on Kubernetes on Amazon EKS is expensive costing 0.20 USD/hour.
+To development purpose, use Minikube.

 ### Amazon EKS